History of Tina Charles (basketball) in Timeline

 2016: Best Season of Career

-In 2016, Tina Charles had the best season of her career, averaging 21.5 points per game, leading the league in rebounds, and claiming the scoring title with the Liberty finishing 21-13.
+In 2016, Tina Charles had the best season of her career, averaging a career-high 21.5 points per game.
+She also led the league in rebounds and total points scored, claiming the scoring title, and the Liberty finished with a 21–13 record.
+They were defeated in the second round of the playoffs by the Phoenix Mercury.

 2016: Won Second Olympic Gold Medal